jorgemf/kaggle_redefining_cancer_treatment/README.md

 ### Competition results

 As a baseline here we show some results of some competitors that made their kernel public.
-This are the kernels.
+These are the kernels:
 - [Bag of Words, TF-IDF, Word2Vec, LSTM](https://www.kaggle.com/reiinakano/basic-nlp-bag-of-words-tf-idf-word2vec-lstm)
 - [XGBoost](https://www.kaggle.com/the1owl/redefining-treatment-0-57456)